Foreign espionage in New Zealand: China

 In August 2023, the NZSIS published a threat assessment which identified China, Iran, and Russia as the foreign governments most responsible for foreign interference in New Zealand.
 According to the report, Chinese intelligence services were actively targeting ethnic Chinese communities in New Zealand.

 In July 2024, Christopher Luxon stated that he would publicly disclose cases of Chinese espionage in the country as part of a strategy to boost awareness of the security threat.
 In September 2024, NZSIS stated in its second annual threat report that "China remains a complex intelligence concern."
 The report also noted that China uses professional social network websites such as LinkedIn for intelligence gathering.

 On 21 August 2025, the NZSIS' third threat assessment expressed concern about Chinese united front activities, which included using co-optees or proxies to carry out online and physical surveillance activities such as monitoring social media, photographing individuals, collecting information and taking control of community organisations.
 The NZSIS report also warned local councils that sister city relationships could be exploited for "foreign interference" activities.
 In response, local Chinese community leaders including Richard Leung and New Zealand Chinese Association president Paul Chin welcomed the NZSIS report but warned that it should not be used to stigmatise Chinese New Zealanders.
 The Chinese Embassy denounced the report, claiming it was "rife with unfounded speculation, distortion of facts, and baseless accusations against China".
 University of Canterbury political scientist Dr Anne-Marie Brady welcomed the report for highlighting the national and external security threats facing New Zealand.

+On 4 June 2026, the NZSIS and its Five Eyes partners issued a joint warning that Chinese military intelligence operatives had been using job websites such as LinkedIn to trick people with access to national security clearances into divulging classified government and military information.
+Chinese military intelligence allegedly used an "aggressive online recruitment strategy" which involved advertising fake freelance foreign policy and defence analyst jobs, and then coercing successful candidates into providing sensitive information.
+NZSIS director general Andrew Hampton confirmed that his agency had investigated several cases in the last three to four years, and had prevented sensitive information from being passed over.
+On 5 June, the Chinese Embassy to New Zealand issued a statement denying that the Chinese military had been trying to extract intelligence from New Zealanders, describing the alliance's warning as a "fabricated" smear campaign against China.
+The Embassy statement also warned New Zealand to refrain from "blindly following its security partners."
+The Chinese Foreign Ministry spokesperson Mao Ning also denied the allegations, countering that the Five Eyes engaged in "massive systematic espionage" worldwide.

+In August 2026, it was reported that the NZSIS disrupted a plan by Purple Mountain Observatory to install ground-based space infrastructure that could collect intelligence of military value.